ChoiBillu/ChoiBillu/README.md

-- 👋 Hi, I’m @ChoiBillu
+- Hi, I’m Bilal
-- 👀 I’m interested in Cyber Security and AI Dev
+- I’m interested in Cyber Security and AI Dev
-- 🌱 I’m currently learning Python
+- I’m currently learning Python
-- 🏫 Alevels Student
+- Alevels Student

 <!---
 ChoiBillu/ChoiBillu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.